dynamiteTNT/IBM-Data-Science-Professional-Certificate/README.md

 # Coursera_Notes

-This is a collection of my notes gathered from Coursera.
-It may contain pdf, jupyter notebooks, quiz, test questions, and videos.
+This is a collection of my notes gathered from Coursera - IBM Data Science Track.
+All of the documentation, code, and notes can be found here in thes repo.

+For questions or comments, please feel free to reach out on https://www.linkedin.com/in/thanh831/.

 See my certification(s) that I have completed below ⬇⬇